In Danish

 The interplay of the hormones and their influence on the fertility

 In the ovaries the egg is matured and fully developed prior to the ovulation.
 The egg is caught by the uterine tube, which leads the egg to the uterus.
-If the egg is fertilised, it will ad here to the endometrium in the uterus and further develop.
+If the egg is fertilised, it will ad to the endometrium in the uterus and develop further.

 The individual hormones are briefly described: